tholumuzikhuboni/portfolio/README.md

 ## Contact

-For inquiries, please reach out through the contact form on the website or via email at [your-email@example.com].
+For inquiries, please reach out through the contact form on the website or via email at [contact@tholumuzi.co.za].